chihichang/Coursera/README.md

-# Coursera
+# Coursera - IBM Data Science Professional Certificate
-This repository lists the notebooks that I have completed or created for data science courses taken on Coursera.
+This repository lists the notebooks that I have completed or created for courses under IBM Data Science Professional Certificate taken on Coursera.